informatics-isi-edu/synspy/README.md

   - The number keys `0` to `9` with and without shift modifier control the intensity gain of the on-screen rendering (but do not affect image analysis).
-  - The `c` key cycles through feature color interpretation for on-screen rendering, where unclassified voxels are rendered in
+  - The `b` key cycles through feature blending mode for on-screen rendering, where unclassified voxels are rendered in
     blue:
     1. Linear intensity mapping for voxels within classified segments (green for synapses, red for auto-fluorescence).
     2. Full intensity fill for voxels within classified segments (green for synapses, red for auto-fluorescence).
-  - The 'd' key *dumps* current parameters to the console output.
+  - The `d` key *dumps* current parameters to the console output.
-  - The 'D' key writes out a *debug* image with classified voxels and also writes out the list of segmented blobs as a CSV file.
+  - The `D` key writes out a *debug* image with classified voxels and also writes out the list of segmented blobs as a CSV file.
-  - The 'h' key writes out a 2D histogram of all blobs using the feature intensity and background noise intensity measures as the two plotting axes.
+  - The `h` key writes out a 2D histogram of all blobs using the feature intensity and background noise intensity measures as the two plotting axes.